OWASP/www-chapter-jecrc-university/info.md

 ## Contact Us

-Feel free to reach out to us if you have any questions, suggestions, or if you'd like to get involved.
+Feel free to reach out to us if you have any questions or suggestions, or if you'd like to get involved.
 You can contact our chapter leaders:

 - **Harsh Parashar**
   - *Email:* harsh.parashar@owasp.org

 - **Shubham**
   - *Email:* shubham@owasp.org

 We look forward to welcoming you to our OWASP JECRC University Chapter and embarking on a journey of cybersecurity excellence together!